luvnft/NostrChat/README.md

 <img src="public/logo192.png" width="100">

-NostrChat is one of the most decentralized chat apps ever built.
+Chat is one of the most decentralized chat apps ever built.

-NostrChat is built on Nostr, and therefore doesn't rely on any centralized servers, just Nostr relays.
-Everyday users of NostrChat can immediately benefit from Nostr’s decentralized network.
-Power users can choose to further decentralization by running their own NostrChat client or Nostr relay.
+Chat is built on Nostr, and therefore doesn't rely on any centralized servers, just Nostr relays.
+Everyday users of Chat can immediately benefit from Nostr’s decentralized network.
+Power users can choose to further decentralization by running their own Chat client or Nostr relay.

 Our ReadMe is a summary about NostrChat, what it looks like, and how to use it.